gpremer/mvpeventbus/README.markdown

 For a complete example, look at the included mvp-swingexample or mvp-vaadin-example projects.

+## Extensions

+On top of the base functionality, there are a number of interesting additions

+### Event bus segments

+For larger applications it does not make sense to have a single event bus interface that reference all presenters in the whole application.
+Therefore it is possible to split up the event bus in distinct segments.
+Each of the segments can then group related presenters.
+At run time, there is still a single "fysical" bus that has access to all events, but at design and compile time, the dependency graph is much simplified.

+To work with event bus fragments, all you have to do is make separate event bus interfaces.
+These interfaces have no relationshop on each other.
+Only when requesting an event bus instance from the factory, are the fragments combined.

+E.g.

+   EVENT_BUS_FACTORY.createEventBus(ApplicationBus.class, CategoryMgtBus.class).init(this);

+In this example `ApplicationBus` and `CategoryMgtBus` both are event bus interface each with their own set of presenters (the sets may overlap, although this will typically not be the case).
+The resulting event bus instance implements both interfaces.
+The declared type is the type of the first argument, in this case `CategoryMgtBus`, but the instance ccan be cast to any of the other interfaces.

+Since frequent casting in client code is not so nice, the `BasePresenter` has some syntactic sugar for this.
+The standard type of the event bus instance is declared through the generics type argument and the other segment types can accessed through a helper method `getEventBus(<segment interface>)` as in:

+   /**
+    * See {@link CategoryMgtBus#changedCategory(Category)}.
+    */
+   public void onChangedCategory(final Category category) {
+     getView().refreshCategories(category);
+     getEventBus(ApplicationBus.class).showMessage("Saved category");
+   }

+### Guice integration

+To be elaborated.

 ## Acknowledgement

 The interface of the framework was heavily inspired by the [mvp4g](http://code.google.com/p/mvp4g/) project.